-Sometimes when we visit our clients, the initial problem looks like their plumbing is just blocked or clogged.
+Sometimes, when we visit our clients, the initial problem looks like their plumbing system is just blocked or clogged.
 But looking closely, sediment buildup and constant wear from the blockage means their pipes might even be damaged or broken.
 And while this is an easy fix for pipes within the house, what happens if we need to get to underground pipes?
 And how are we going to replace your pipes without digging up your whole backyard?
-A pipe reline may be the answer you need.
+Pipe relining solutions may be the answer you need.

-For example, here’s a pipe relining we completed over the weekend:
+For example, here’s a pipe relining process we completed over the weekend:

-On the weekend, we attended a property after hours as their chosen emergency plumber.
+We attended a property after hours on the weekend as their chosen emergency plumber and pipe relining specialists.
 The issue?
-Their drain was completely backed up and sewage was overflowing outside from the relief gully.
+Their drain was completely backed up, and sewage was overflowing outside from the relief gully.
 Firstly, we started by using our high-pressure water jet machine to clear the drain.
-Secondly, we checked the drain line to find the cause of the blockage.
-To do this we used a CCTV camera and came across this badly broken section of the drain.
+Secondly, we checked the blocked drain line to find the cause of the blockage.
+To do this, we used a CCTV camera and came across a badly broken section of the drain.

-Sometimes drain blockages can cause further damage to the pipes.
+Sometimes, drain blockages can cause further damage to the pipes.
 When this happens, it’s likely that you’ll need your pipes replaced.
-Alternatively, we complete a pipe reline instead.
-Most importantly, a pipe reline doesn’t require any excavation to repair your pipes.
-For instance, this particular job here only required grinding out the invert (the bottom of the PVC pipe).
+Alternatively, we complete a drain relining instead, preventing the need for expensive and invasive traditional sewer pipe relining methods.
+Pipe relining doesn’t require any excavation to repair your existing pipe.
+This particular job only required grinding out the invert (the bottom of the PVC pipe).
 This then allowed us to push the reline bladder into position.
-You can see there is a major break in the section of the drain and we completed this particular one flawlessly.
+You can see a major break in the drain section, and we completed this particular one flawlessly.

-As you can see in the video, we pushed the camera downstream to the broken section of the pipe and also upstream to the broken section of the pipe.
+As you can see in the video, we pushed the camera downstream to the broken section of the pipe and upstream to the broken section.
 You can visibly see how badly broken the drain is.
 This section of the drain was located underneath the concrete driveway and roughly 3 m deep.
-As a result, with a pipe reline we didn’t have to excavate or cut concrete or create any mess.
+As a result, with a pipe reline, we didn’t have to excavate or cut concrete or create any mess.

-Finally, after the grinding out of the invert of the pipe, we were able to push the reline bladder into position and permanently repair the pipe.
+Finally, after the grinding out of the invert of the pipe, we were able to push the reline bladder into position and permanently repair the broken pipes.

-We have recently added pipe relining to one of the products and services that we offer.
-We find a pipe reline to be a cost-effective solution to permanently fix your drain.
-Plus it doesn’t require any trench digging to get to the pipes.
-Feel free to get in touch if you think you might have damaged pipes.
+We have recently added pipe relining to one of our products and services.
+We find a pipe reline to be a cost-effective solution to fix your drain permanently.
+Plus, it doesn’t require any trench digging to get to the pipes.
+Feel free to get in touch if you think you might have a damaged pipe.
 We can always provide a solution to suit your budget.

-You might be wondering what a pipe reline is, even after watching us complete that job.
-A pipe reline is also known as a reline patch, pipe patching, pipelining, trenchless pipe repair, no dig drain repair, no dig pipe repair and inversion lining.
+You might be wondering what pipe relining is, even after watching us complete that job.
+A pipe reline is also known as a reline patch, pipe patching, pipelining, drain relining, trenchless pipe repair, no dig drain repair, no dig pipe repair and inversion lining.

 Above all, relining is a great way of repairing your drain line with minimal disruptions to your property.
-We are able to repair a broken or damaged section of the drain line without having to dig or excavate at your premises.
-We can even repair drains underneath concrete, footings and driveways without having to cut concrete or do any major excavation works.
+We can repair a broken or damaged section of the drain line without digging or excavating at your premises.
+We can even repair drains underneath concrete, footings and driveways without cutting concrete or doing any major excavation work.